Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Relation to the Single impurity Anderson Model

-This is not a surprise, as it has recently been shown\cite{mai2024} that the convergence of the $n^d$-orbital extension of HK to the Hubbard model scales as $1/n^{2d}$.
-In $d=\infty$, all the fluctuations vanish for $n>1$, implying that $n=1$ is the exact $d=\infty$ result.
-Consequently, $n=1$ HK is the exact $d=\infty$ limit of the Hubbard model.
-As the claim of DMFT is that it is the exact $d=\infty$ limit of the Hubbard model, we arrive at the equality: (band) HK=DMFT.
-Aside from the scaling argument on the fluctuations, both HK and DMFT, though for different reasons, have a central peak (band overlap for HK but single-impurity physics for DMFT) in the density of states as the Mott insulating state is approached.
+This is not a surprise, as it has recently been shown\cite{mai2024} that the convergence of the $n^d$-orbital extension of HK to the Hubbard model scales as $1/n^{2\gamma(d)}$, where $\gamma(d)$ is unity in $d=1$ increases from there.
+In $d=\infty$, all the fluctuations vanish for $n>1$, implying the universality class for the Mott transition in both cases is identical.
+Aside from the scaling argument on the fluctuations and the decoupling of the scattering between the momenta, both HK and DMFT, though for different reasons, have a central peak (band overlap for HK but single-impurity physics for DMFT) in the density of states as the Mott insulating state is approached.
 All state-of-the-art simulations\cite{tmaier} find that in any finite dimension, the central peak does not survive but still the Mott transition exists.
 Consequently, the quasiparticle peak of DMFT is ancillary to Mottness as is the band overlap in HK.